pvalderas/microservices-composition-infrastructure/README.md

 # Creating a Global Composition Manager

 To create a Global Composition Manager you can use Gradle to build the corresponding project in this repository and include it as a dependency of a Spring Boot Application.
-Then, you just need to annotate the main class with the @GlobalCompositionManager as follows:
+Then, you just need to annotate the main class with the ```@GlobalCompositionManager``` as presented bellow.
+Note that the ```@SpringBootApplication``` annotation must be configured to find beans in the ```es.upv.pros.pvalderas.globalcompositionmanager``` package.

 ```java
 @GlobalCompositionManager